A New Cooling Technology Will Prolong the Life of Your Solar Cells

 How Does the Coating Work?

-The coating is basically a passive cooling technology, that keeps the solar cells relatively cool, even in sunny weather.
+The coating is basically a passive cooling technology, that keeps the solar PV panels relatively cool, even in sunny weather.
 By adding a thin layer of silica glass to the top of the solar cells, the cells will keep themselves cool by rejecting any unwanted thermal radiation from the sun.

 According to Shanhui Fan, an electrical engineer professor at Stanford University, silica can be used to refract light of specific wavelengths, without degrading the performance of the solar panels.
 Instead the silica sends all of the unnecessary heat away in an effective manner.